-NIEHS research has already resulted in more stringent air quality standards and reduced the costs associated with respiratory disease.
-As research in this area advances, it will continue to improve health and protect quality of life.
+NIEHS research has contributed a sound scientific base for more stringent air quality standards and reduced the costs associated with respiratory disease.
+As research in this area advances, it will continue to in inform public health interventions to improve health and protect quality of life.

 For additional information on what NIEHS grantees are doing, visit our Who We Fund tool.